hansemannn/titanium-firebase/README.md

 - [x] Android: Titanium SDK **6.3.0+** and [Ti.PlayServices](https://github.com/appcelerator-modules/ti.playservices)

 ## ⚠️ Android Notes
-When being using used together with other modules that use the Google Play Services (e.g. Ti.Map or Ti.Admob) you have to use at least Titanium SDK 7.0.0 for Android which resolves duplicate dependencies for you.
+If this module is used together with other modules that use the Google Play Services (e.g. Ti.Map or Ti.Admob) you have to use at least Titanium SDK 7.0.0 for Android which resolves duplicate dependencies for you.

 Latest module versions that support 7.0.0 and have Ti.PlayServices included:
   - [Ti.Map 4.0.0](https://github.com/appcelerator-modules/ti.map/releases/tag/android-4.0.0)
   - [Ti.Admob 4.0.0](https://github.com/appcelerator-modules/ti.admob/releases/tag/android-4.0.0)

-Not using 7.0.0 because of modules that are not updated so far?
+You are not using 7.0.0 because of modules that are not updated so far?
 Update open source modules quickly by using the [Android 64-Bit Migration Guide](http://docs.appcelerator.com/platform/latest/#!/guide/Android_Module_Upgrade_Guide).

 ## Features
 The list of supported features will be updated once a new feature is added to the list.